A Jackknifed Truck Can Have Tragic Results

 “Jackknifing” refers to the way the two parts of a tractor-trailer can form an angle when the truck driver swerves or loses control.
 The driver’s cab and the trailer bend toward each other, often blocking the road or crushing other vehicles in the way.

-Bringing more than 20 years of experience to auto accident cases of all kinds, our Bronx truck accident lawyer for jackknife accidents understands how truck jackknifing accidents occur and how to pursue maximum compensation for injury victims.
+Bringing nearly 30 years of experience to auto accident cases of all kinds, our Bronx truck accident lawyer for jackknife accidents understands how truck jackknifing accidents occur and how to pursue maximum compensation for injury victims.

 A 2009 report by the Federal Motor Carrier Safety Administration shows that over the span of only one year, 4,146 trailer swing and jackknife accidents occurred.
 If you or someone you love was a victim, get an experienced lawyer on your side today.
 Call us at 917-534-6479 or contact us online for a free consultation.